abeakkas/ipho-unofficial.org/src/README.md

 ## Notes
 * Fahim Tajwar@2017 and Mohammad Fahim Tajwar@2014 from Bangladesh are not the same person
-* Delia Cropper@2018's name is changed from Daniel Cropper due to contestant request
-* Ophelia Evelyn Sommer@2017/2018's name is changed from Oscar Emil Sommer due to contestant request
 * Kazhymurat Aknazar@2017's name originally had a typo and was written as Kazhymurat Aknar
+* Delia Cropper@2018's name was changed from Daniel Cropper due to contestant request
+* Ophelia Evelyn Sommer@2017/2018's name was changed from Oscar Emil Sommer due to contestant request
+* Eleni Claire Shor@2019's name was changed from Guilhermo Cutrim Costa due to contestant request